A new Cattle Industry Fund governance model

 The Minister for Primary Industries and Regional Development is the administrator of the Cattle Industry Fund.

-The revised management plan for the Cattle Industry Fund will be presented at an upcoming public meeting via web-based platform Zoom on:
+The 2020–2021 management plan for the Cattle Industry Fund was presented at a public meeting on 5 June 2020.

 The 2020–21 management plan () includes estimates of the likely contributions to the fund over the coming five-year period, proposals for investment of the fund, and proposals for how the fund will be applied to benefit contributors.